Escartem/OmoriSource/README.md

 # Omori Source
-Source code of the game OMORI in the form of RPG Maker project This is for educational purposes only
+Source code of the game OMORI in the form of RPG Maker project.
+This is for educational purposes only

 ---